 How Long Does the Probate Process Take?

 Probate generally takes several months to complete, even if the deceased had a will.
-The process begins with an individual (the executor, widow/er, family lawyer, etc.) filing the will with a probate court.
-This can also be joined with filing a death certificate.
+The process begins with an individual (the executor, widow/er, family lawyer, etc.) filing the application to probate will along with the original will filed with a probate court.

 Going forward the following steps usually take place:

 - At a hearing, a judge finds whether or not the will is valid.
-If there is no will, heirs of the estate may receive a summons to attend the hearing.
-It is during this hearing that heirs can voice their concerns regarding the estate.
+If there is no will, an heirship hearing is required to determine the legal heirs of the estate.

 - An executor is appointed.
 A judge chooses the individual designated in the will, a legal heir, or a surviving spouse, though they may choose to decline the position.
-The heirs as well as the appointed executor will sign documents to make their positions official.
+Once the appointed executor signs the oath the letters testamentary may be issued.

-- After the positions have been confirmed, the executor is responsible for ensuring that creditors have been notified of the individual’s death.
+- The executor is responsible for ensuring that creditors have been notified of the individual’s death.
 He or she will also prepare tax returns for the deceased.
 Additionally, the executor will confirm as to whether there are any other undocumented debts.

 - Once all debts have been paid, the executor will file the appropriate paperwork and start to distribute assets to those entitled beneficiaries.
 However, if there is no will, the court is to decide who the appropriate heirs should be.